 Tujia (途家) is a leading homestay booking platform operating in China.
 Founded in 2011, it is headquartered in Beijing with over 5,000 employees globally.
-So far, it has passed over six funding rounds, thereby collected more than USD 800 million.
+So far, it has closed more than six funding rounds, collecting more than USD 800 million.
 With over 1.4 million listings around the world, the firm plans to go public soon.
 It will arguably use the second-mover advantage as Airbnb hastens its step to be an IPO-trailblazer among house-sharing companies.
 Tujia is recently becoming sprightly both internally and abroad while the US company turns down any possible merger-related talks in China.
-Rationale behind is the fear of being gobbled up: Uber's scenario is illustrious.
+The rationale behind is the fear of being gobbled up: Uber's scenario is illustrious.

-Rapid expansion of agglomerations and internal migration are other drivers forcing people to search for housing.
-Although this set of forces mostly boosts long-term rental market, migrant workers, students and other categories in need might occasionally use sharing platforms as a more flexible option.
+The rapid expansion of agglomerations and internal migration are other drivers forcing people to search for housing.
+Although this set of forces mostly boosts the long-term rental market, migrant workers, students and other categories in need might occasionally use sharing platforms as a more flexible option.

 Attractive market = fierce competition?

-As the matrix below shows, in this article author concentrates on types VII (e.g. Tujia versus Xiaozhu) and VIII (e.g. Tujia versus Airbnb).
-These two types are historically new and, thus, haven't been completely shaped by practice yet.
+As the matrix below shows, in this article, the author concentrates on types VII (e.g., Tujia versus Xiaozhu) and VIII (e.g., Tujia versus Airbnb).
+These two types are historically new and, thus, haven't been entirely shaped by practice yet.

 Besides, future "rules of fight club" are hardly predictable due to several reasons:

 - P2P sharing economy models that are built around digital platforms must compete for both lenders and borrowers.
-There is also another feature: The fact that some users can and are willing to act on the supply and demand sides simultaneously makes competitive landscape look even more vague;
+There is also another feature: The fact that some users can and are willing to act on the supply and demand sides simultaneously makes the competitive landscape look even vaguer;

 - No exclusivity.
-Higher level of flexibility appears, given the fact that marketplaces provide potential users with fast and reliable ways to list and book property.
-Resulting from that, a certain user might have several apps and compare price as well as other characteristics among all the platforms.
-If a hypothetical supply-side house-provider has the same logic to boost chances of getting paid, the platform with the lowest commission rate will eventually win the battle (but, indeed, not the war).
+A higher level of flexibility appears, given the fact that marketplaces provide potential users with fast and reliable ways to list and book property.
+Resulting from that, a particular user might have several apps and compare prices as well as other characteristics among all the platforms.
+If a hypothetical supply-side house-provider has the same logic to boost the chances of getting paid, the platform with the lowest commission rate will eventually win the battle (but, indeed, not the war).

 Social stratification in emerging China turns the latter into an attractive zone for business units that are ready to take advantage of serving affluent classes.

-Although the general trend of minor improvement in wealth distribution could be observed, Gini Index is still at a quite high level (significantly larger than 0.4) that indicates existence of obstacles in the middle class formation process.
+Although the general trend of minor improvement in wealth distribution could be observed, Gini Index is still at a quite high level (significantly larger than 0.4) that indicates the existence of obstacles in the middle-class formation process.

 Consumer behavior is considered a framing force here and Chinese buyers are set to contribute almost two-thirds of global growth in luxury spending.
-We believe that high-end zone of house-sharing segment within lodging industry in China has a huge potential to become the pivotal factor in development of the rental market as a whole.
+We believe that the high-end zone of the house-sharing segment within the lodging industry in China has a vast potential to become the pivotal factor in the development of the rental market as a whole.

 Glocalization (the practice of conducting business according to both local and global considerations) is a core element of the geographic expansion process, and it is even more vital in the sharing economy sector.
-Especially in China that is well-known as "Big, but hard".
-Ride-hailing industry that now is nearly monopolized by Didi Chuxing has produced an epitome of glocalization failure: Uber's "short Chinese trip" became a proper case study for business books.
+Especially in China, which is well-known as "Big, but hard".
+The ride-hailing industry that now is nearly monopolized by Didi Chuxing has produced an epitome of glocalization failure: Uber's "short Chinese trip" became a proper case study for business books.

 Meet the contestants